lockys/AwesomeSearch2021/README.md

 Supported awesome lists
 ==
-You can see the JSON format of links [here](https://github.com/lockys/Awesome.json/blob/master/awesome/awesome.json).
+You can see the JSON format of sindresorhus/awesome in [here](https://github.com/lockys/Awesome.json/blob/master/awesome/awesome.json).
-[awesome.json](https://github.com/lockys/awesome.json) file is the place where the data stores for now.
+[awesome.json](https://github.com/lockys/awesome.json) file is the place where our data stores for now.

 Authors
 ==